Heybluguy/checks-for-understanding/module-2/backend/week_two.md

   ```

 5. In a database that's holding students and teachers, what will be the relationship between students and teachers?
 Draw the schema diagram.
-  check schema diagram in file tree.
+  Added schema diagram in filetree.

 6. Define foreign key, primary key, and schema.
-  schema is blueprint for th database of the tables and their attributes and the relationships between each other. primary key is an object's specific identifier. foreign key is a field from one table that uniquely identifies a row of another table.
+  Schema is a blueprint for the database of the tables and their attributes and the relationships between each other.
+Primary key is an object's specific identifier. foreign key is a field from one table that uniquely identifies a row of another table.

 7. Describe the relationship between a foreign key on one table and a primary key on another table.
-  foreign key is a field from one table that uniquely identifies a primary key on another table.
+  Foreign key is a field from one table that uniquely identifies a primary key on another table. ie: category_id

 8. What are the parts of an HTTP response?
-response code,http version, response header, response body
+  -response code
+  -http version
+  -response header
+  -response body

 ### Optional Questions